jpype-project/jpype/doc/userguide.rst

 requiring the user to manually case over and over.

-All customization available to the users is done through class decorators added to class or function.
+All customization available to the users is done through class decorators added to Python classes or functions.

 .. _@JImplementationFor: